My dreams were crushed by the time I entered high school.

 But the world came crashing down after that.

-When I was a junior in high school, I was sitting at the restaurant with my friend Lily and her family.
+When I was a junior in high school, I sat at the restaurant with my friend Lily and her family.
 As usual, I stuffed the appetizer, French bread, into my mouth before the meal was ordered.

 Lily’s dad turned to me with a grin.
 “It’s great that you write books.”
-His hands spread out wide when he spoke.
+His hands spread out wide as he spoke.
 “Are you going to publish soon?”

 I nodded.
 “I want to publish before I graduate college.”

-I don’t remember what I did exactly, but I must have paused.
+I don’t remember what I did exactly, but I must’ve paused.
 I didn’t take another bite of my bread.
 I glared up at him with curious eyes.
 “What do you mean?”

 “Well, no one buys books from female writers.
 Are you going to go by R. Burton?
 Or R. L. Burton?”